andersonkrs/malheatmap/README.md

 I've made this experiment to play around with some cool Rails features, like [ActiveStorage](https://edgeguides.rubyonrails.org/active_storage_overview.html) and [ActionCable](https://guides.rubyonrails.org/action_cable_overview.html).
 Also, I want to try web scrapping with ruby and learn a little bit more about it.

-Also, this gave me an opportunity to test some gems, like [ViewComponent](https://github.com/github/view_component).
+Also, this allowed me to test some gems, like [ViewComponent](https://github.com/github/view_component).

 #### Built with